 With all the benefits as well as the possible (and preventable) side effects, make sure to drink enough water daily to better your health and well-being.
 Sometimes it can be challenging to drink enough especially if it’s not yet a well-established habit.

 So here are 5 simple tips to ensure you are meeting your hydration needs:

-Eat hydrating foods.
+- Eat hydrating foods.
 Aside from drinking water, hydration can also be found in foods.
-All fruits and vegetables contain some amount of water, but the ones that contain the most include watermelon, celery, tomatoes, grapefruit, oranges, cucumbers, spinach, strawberries and radishes.
+All fruits and vegetables have some amount of water, but the ones that have the most include watermelon, celery, tomatoes, grapefruit, oranges, cucumbers, spinach, strawberries, and radishes.
 Chia seeds, because of their ability to absorb large quantities of water, are a nutritious and hydrating snack.
 Coconut water from the inside of young, green coconuts is also a phenomenal form of hydration packed with potassium, magnesium, sodium, and calcium and has the ability to restore the body’s electrolyte balance.

 - Start your morning with lemon.
 As soon as you wake up, make it a point to drink 10-12 ounces of water with the juice of a freshly squeezed lemon even before having coffee or eating breakfast.
 Drinking water with lemon, especially in the morning, helps flush the liver, aids digestion, gives the immune system a boost and creates healthier skin.
 There are even some studies that show lemon juice can help stimulate proper stomach acid production and bile production.
 You can also try squeezing limes, oranges, berries or cucumbers for a refreshing and satisfying twist.